erjosito/AzOrphanedResources/README.md

 ## What the script does

-It finds orphaned objects in Azures:
+It finds (and optionally delete) orphaned objects in Azure:

 * Disks that are not connected to any VM
 * NSGs not applied to a subnet or a NIC
 * Public IP addresses not connected to a NIC
 * NICs not connected to any VM

+The script uses [Azure Resource Graph](https://docs.microsoft.com/azure/governance/resource-graph/) to find Azure resources.

 ## Next steps